 Long before I had even heard of WrightIMC, I had several graphic design jobs where I felt like a glorified crayon.
 My bosses didn’t care about my input on design and strategy; they just wanted me to be a tool they could use to make stuff in Photoshop.

 There’s no integrity in jobs like that, and no matter how much money I made, I wasn’t happy.
-The experience became so awful that at one point that I felt like nauseous at the thought of going into work.
+The experience became so awful that at one point that I felt nauseous at the thought of going into work.

 You have to find a job where you have a voice and your expertise is respected.
 No amount of money is worth giving up your pride.
-You may not always love your job, but you should never stay in a position you hate just to a make a few extra bucks.
+You may not always love your job, but you should never stay in a position you hate just to make a few extra bucks.
 You’ll regret it in the end.